JoshMerfeld/joshmerfeld.github.io/_pages/teachingandresources.md

 - Note that I have transitioned to `Quarto` and HTML slides, but the older markdown files are available in the [weeks folder](https://github.com/JoshMerfeld/applied-microeconometrics/tree/main/weeks).

 ## Geospatial data analysis in R

 I teach a masters class on geospatial data analysis in `R`.
 The resources are available on my Github page, [**here**](https://github.com/JoshMerfeld/geospatialdataR).

 - All slides are HTML and made using `Quarto` (in `R`).

+# General resources

+- I put together a short explanation of some common data wrangling tasks in `R` for my students.
+You can find it [**here**](https://joshmerfeld.github.io/applied-microeconometrics/datawrangling.html).

 # Working with others